Clarke University: Campus

-Terence Donaghoe Hall

-Terence Donaghoe Hall is the main hall for theatre productions at the college.
-The drama department generally produces four mainstage productions each year (two per semester).
-It is a proscenium stage design with a main floor and balcony seating.
-The theater has a capacity of approximately 600 people.
-Terence Donaghoe Hall is the third "original" building to have survived to present day.

 Athletics

 The Clarke athletic teams are called the Pride.
 The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Heart of America Athletic Conference (HAAC) since the 2016–17 academic year, after spending a season as an NAIA Independent within the Association of Independent Institutions (AII) during the 2015–16 school year (as well as during the 2006–07 school year when the school re-joined the NAIA).
 The Pride previously competed in the defunct Midwest Collegiate Conference (MCC) from 2007–08 to 2014–15 (when the conference dissolved), which they were a member on a previous stint from 1988–89 to 1995–96.
 Clarke was also a member of the defunct Northern Illinois-Iowa Conference (NIIC) of the NCAA Division III ranks from 1996–97 to 2005–06.

-Clarke competes in 21 intercollegiate varsity sports: Men's sports include baseball, basketball, bowling, cross country, football, golf, lacrosse, soccer, track & field and volleyball; while women's sports include basketball, bowling, cross country, golf, lacrosse, soccer, softball, track & field and volleyball; and co-ed sports include cheerleading, dance and eSports.

 Clarke University women's basketball team was the 2022-23 NAIA national champion, defeating defending champion Thomas Moore University 63-52.

-Nickname

-A name change in 2017 due to negative connotations of "Crusaders" resulted in the new nickname as the "Pride"; which the name refers to the term for a pack of lions.
+Transportation

+The University is located west of downtown Dubuque and served by The Jule transit system.
+The Orange Route stops on Clarke Drive and Locust Street connecting the university to downtown Dubuque.